ColinFay/attempt/README.md

     (message/warning)
   - …

-{attempt} provides several condition handlers, from try catch to simple message printing.
+`{attempt}` provides several condition handlers, from try catch to simple message printing.

-{attempt} only depends on {rlang}, and every function is design to be fast, making it easy to implement in other functions and packages.
+`{attempt}` only depends on `{rlang}`, and every function is design to be fast, making it easy to implement in other functions and packages.

 # Install